 While there are many different treatment options for patients diagnosed with obesity, a reliable and universally accepted care model does not exist.
-AMGA Foundation aims to change this through its Obesity Care Model Collaborative (OCMC), a three-year initiative that will provide a framework for expanded work on the disease.
+AMGA Foundation aimed to change this through its Obesity Care Model Collaborative (OCMC), a three-year initiative that provided a framework for expanded work on the disease.

-The OCMC brings medical groups and health systems from across the country together to share strategies and best practices for treating obesity.
-Participating organizations also submit obesity care data to AMGA, which will synthesize, analyze and report on any data trends discovered.
+The OCMC brought medical groups and health systems from across the country together to share strategies and best practices for treating obesity.
+Participating organizations also submitted obesity care data to AMGA, which synthesized, analyzed and reported on any data trends discovered.

-This data, combined with the anecdotal evidence participants gather from their peers, will be used to create a reliable framework for successfully treating obesity.
+This data, combined with the anecdotal evidence participants gathered from their peers has been used to create a reliable framework for successfully treating obesity.

-OCMC is also supported by an Advisory Committee of physicians and quality improvement experts to help guide the development of the collaborative.
+OCMC was also supported by an Advisory Committee of physicians and quality improvement experts to help guide the development of the collaborative.

 - Aurora Health Care